harini9804/myapp/README.md

 (ii) http://localhost:8080/authors

 A list of users and the count of their posts is displayed.
-The data is obtained through requests to the URLs- User data: https://jsonplaceholder.typicode.com/users <br />
+The data is obtained through requests to the URLs- <br />
+User data: https://jsonplaceholder.typicode.com/users <br />
 Posts data: https://jsonplaceholder.typicode.com/posts